 Strong Balance Sheet

-Riverstone is in net cash position, where it fund its expansion plan internally.
+Riverstone is in a net cash position, where it funds its expansion plan internally.
 Inventory remains approximately 10% of total asset from 2014 to 2018.
 Inventory Turnover ratio (FY18: 9.1x) and account receivable turnover ratio (FY18: 6.9x) have both improved across the years.
-This would mean that the firm able to move inventory despite the increase in production capacity.
+This would mean that the firm is able to move inventory despite the increase in production capacity.
 An improved account receivable would also mean that the firm will be able to collect its receivables in a timely manner.

 Return on Asset (ROA) remains above 10% across the years and Return on Equity (ROE) remains near 20% across the years with a downward trend from FY2015 of 29.7% to FY18 19.3%, mainly due to a decrease in profit margin.
 The high ROE is impressive considering the low financial leverage Riverstone uses.

-Currently there are 3 glove manufacturers in SGX, being Riverstone, Top Glove and UG healthcare.
+Currently, there are 3 glove manufacturers in SGX, being Riverstone, Top Glove and UG healthcare.
 Below will be the key financial ratios for comparison.

 |TEV/EBIT||P/BV LTM||LTM Net Income Margin %||LTM ROE (%)|